GSA/cto-website/_guides/Agile_Contracts_PWS_Template.md

 </style>

 This content provides contract language guidelines and is intended to serve as a template for the government representative during the development of a Performance Work Statement (PWS) under an Agile BPA.
-The sample language provided here can be used to clearly outline and communicate the background, objectives, and delivery requirements of the intended product / service in line with an Agile delivery process.
+The sample language provided here can be used to clearly outline and communicate the background, objectives, and delivery requirements of the intended product / service in-line with an Agile delivery process.

 <h1> PERFORMANCE WORK STATEMENT (PWS) TEMPLATE </h1>